Jørgen Arboe-Rasmussen

 Jørgen Arboe-Rasmussen (5 March 1925 – 5 or 6 February 1945) was a member of the Danish resistance killed by the German occupying power.

 Biography

-Arboe-Rasmussen was born 5 March 1925 to chief editor of Ekstrabladet Erik Arboe-Rasmussen and wife Alma Louise Amanda née Hansen Fossing and baptized in Christian's church on the third Sunday after Easter the same year.

-On 5 February 1945 Arboe-Rasmussen was gunned down in Café Brønnum near Kongens Nytorv in August Bournonvilles Passage 1 (at that time named Tordenskjoldsgade).

-He was brought to the German medical clinic at Nyelandsvej where he died of his wounds the same or the following day.
+On 5 February 1945 Arboe-Rasmussen was gunned down in Café Brønnum near Kongens Nytorv.
+He was brought to the German medical clinic at Nyelandsvej where he died of his wounds the same day.

 After his death

-After the liberation Arboe-Rasmussen's remains were exhumed at Ryvangen and transferred to the Department of Forensic Medicine of the university of Copenhagen.

-On 27 June 1945 a memorial service was held for him in the Church of Holmen.

 On 29 August 1945 Arboe-Rasmussen and 105 other victims of the occupation were given a state funeral in the memorial park founded at the execution and burial site in Ryvangen where his remains had been recovered.
 Bishop Hans Fuglsang-Damgaard led the service with participation from the royal family, the government and representatives of the resistance movement.

 A memorial plaque at August Bournonvilles Passage 1 commemorates his sacrifice for Denmark.

 Every year on 5 February the Danish Union of Journalists awards the memorial grant Jørgen Arboe Rasmussens Mindelegat to a journalist trainee at a provincial newspaper.